ta-datapt-bcn/project-web/README.md

 ## Overview

-In this project I have imagined that I work for Revlon Professional, a brand of professional haircare products.
+In this project I have scraped data from the professional haircare products sold in Amazon Spain.
-I wish to improve the positioning of our products on the Amazon search results, so I need to scrape Amazon data to analyze it and understand why some products rank higher than others.
+This data could be used by a hair care products company to improve their ranking on the Amazon search results.

 ## Objectives

-* Objective 1: obtain data from the Haircare products section when a user perfroms a search of our brand ("revlon professional").
-We want to check which articles rank higher to see if they are the ones we want to prioritise or not, and if not, take actions to change the order.
+* Objective 1: obtain data from the Haircare products section when a user perfroms a search of a specific brand.
+This brand would hypothetically want to check which articles rank higher to see if they are the ones they want to prioritise or not, and if not, take actions to change the order.
 Total products: 796.
 * Objective 2: obtain data from the Haircare products section when a user perfroms a search for professional products ("profesional").
-We want to check how we rank compared to our competitors, and identify trends for the top ranking products to improve our ranking.
+A brand would hypothetically want to check how they rank compared to their competitors, and identify trends for the top ranking products to improve their ranking.
 Total products: 5.000+.

 ## Necessary Data